ekomsSavior/info_glow/README.md

 git pull

-💖 License
+License
 Free to use, modify, remix, and glow up.
 Open source forever.
-Let's make cute tools together ✨

 ---

-## ⚠️ Disclaimer
+## ⚠ Disclaimer

 **For educational and ethical hacking purposes only.
 Use responsibly.

-💖 Be safe.
+ Be safe.
 Be respectful.